Editor’s Note: Updated in 2025. Originally posted in 2018.

 This is where your opportunity exists.
 B2B companies must produce quality content to connect with prospects, show industry expertise and provide the helpful, informative content they seek online.

-You may not be creating fun quizzes on Facebook, but you could be the one providing a foreman with a case study that shows real-world proof of your solution.
+You may not be creating fun quizzes on Facebook, but you could be the one providing a production manager with a case study that shows real-world proof of your solution.
 Or, your e-newsletter could be the one a plant manager reads on lean manufacturing efficiencies.
 Your video could be the proof executives and purchasing managers need to sign the deal on your solution.

-- Videos – 86%
+- Videos – 85%

-- Short articles/blog posts – 83%
+- Short articles/blog posts – 89%

 Is Online Content Marketing Worth It?